-- A. A Club in Good Standing must be composed of at least ten (10) members who form a group of individuals who share a common interest in recreation or sport, and who wish to organize and pursue this activity in a sportsmanlike manner.
-The club must not duplicate another club sport or a varsity sport, proposals to establish new club sports organizations that duplicate existing varsity intercollegiate sports programs shall not be permitted. - B. A club must not discriminate against any members of the Columbia University community on any grounds, including athletic ability. - C. The officers of a club must maintain a constitution.
+A. A Club in Good Standing must be composed of at least ten (10) members who form a group of individuals who share a common interest in recreation or sport, and who wish to organize and pursue this activity in a sportsmanlike manner.
+The club must not duplicate another club sport, proposals to establish new club sports organizations that duplicate existing varsity intercollegiate sports programs shall are allowed.
+However, they shall recognize that Columbia has limited resources and space availability.
+Thus, they will not be allowed to use (host games, train and etc.) on facilities or space managed by Columbia University, unless they are given approval by both the Director of Intramural and Club Sports and the Associate Athletics Director for Physical Education, Recreation & Facilities Operations & Associate in Physical Education.

+B. A club must not discriminate against any members of the Columbia University community on any grounds, including athletic ability.

+C. The officers of a club must maintain a constitution.
 The constitution must specify positions and responsibilities for officers of the club and must include a statement of the club's purposes.

-- D. A club must submit in a timely fashion all required documents to the CSGB or the Director of Club Sports and must accept and comply with the decisions of the CSGB or the Assembly, Department of Intercollegiate Athletics and Physical Education and University policy, and laws. - E. The members of a club must assume personal financial responsibility for damage resulting from their use of any space or equipment of the Department of Intercollegiate Athletics and Physical Education, the University, or any other owner. - F. Each club must be represented by at least one officer at every meeting of the Assembly. - G. Failure to meet these criteria at any time may result in reconsideration of the club's recognition by Club Sports Program.
+D. A club must submit in a timely fashion all required documents to the CSGB or the Director of Club Sports and must accept and comply with the decisions of the CSGB or the Assembly, Department of Intercollegiate Athletics and Physical Education and University policy, and laws.

+E. The members of a club must assume personal financial responsibility for damage resulting from their use of any space or equipment of the Department of Intercollegiate Athletics and Physical Education, the University, or any other owner.

+F. Each club must be represented by at least one officer at every meeting of the Assembly.

+G. Failure to meet these criteria at any time may result in reconsideration of the club's recognition by Club Sports Program.